Azimuthal spin asymmetries in pion-polarized proton induced Drell-Yan process at COMPASS using holographic light-front QCD: Conclusion

 After implementing the TMD evolution effect, we presented pure-model computations of the azimuthal asymmetries.
 Our analysis revealed that the asymmetries at COMPASS can be qualitatively depicted (in terms of sign and magnitude) by the current analysis of the pion's TMDs within the holographic light-front QCD framework and the proton's TMDs within a light-front quark-diquark model motivated by the soft-wall AdS/QCD.
 With respect to interpreting the initial data from the pion-induced Drell-Yan process with polarized protons, we discerned a robust understanding.
 Our analysis led to the conclusion of positive T-odd TMDs for the up quark in the proton within the context of the Drell-Yan process, which is opposite to the sign observed in SIDIS analyses~\cite{Kang:2009bp,Brodsky:2002cx,Brodsky:2002rv}.
 Based on the $\sin(2\phi+\phi_{s})$ asymmetry COMPASS data, no discernible trend is evident regarding the sign of the up quark's pretzelosity TMD.
 Nevertheless, we deduced a positive sign for this TMD, consistent with the predictions of the LFCQM and the SPM models, but contrasting with the LP15 fit of pretzelosity.
 Due to the relatively large statistical uncertainties in COMPASS data, clear trends are not discernible for any of the azimuthal spin asymmetries.
 Upcoming, more precise data from COMPASS and other experimental facilities will enable us to further solidify the picture.
+We observed that the holographic light-front wavefunctions with both the IMA and the 't Hooft longitudinal mode produce similar spin asymmetries.
+We also examined the cross section for the pion-nucleus induced Drell-Yan process using the derived pion TMDs, along with the TMDs of the target nucleus, and found that the hLFQCD model incorporating the 't Hooft longitudinal mode offers a better fit to the experimental data than the hLFQCD model with the IMA.
 Our investigation has contributed to providing quantitative tests of the application of the holographic light-front QCD models to the description of the pion and the proton.